In this video, Nathan answers the following emailed question:

 The Giving of the Torah at Mount Sinai on Shavuot

-Not of secondary importance to what we have already discussed regarding important things that occurred on Shavuot, was the giving of the Torah at Mount Sinai that occurred on this day as well.
+Not of secondary importance to what we have already discussed regarding important things that occurred on Shavuot was also the giving of the Torah at Mount Sinai that occurred on this day.
 On Shavuot, YHVH “married” Israel (Ezek 16:1–13) when he formulated a covenantal agreement with her to which to which she agreed when she said “I do” three times (Exod 19:8; 24:1–8).
 The Torah was the basis of that covenant, or the marriage vows, if you will to which Israel swore allegiance.